ophub/luci-app-amlogic/README.md

 ### Kernel download address contains two options

-- OpenWrt Kernel Download Repository: You can enter the full URL `https://github.com/breakingbadboy/OpenWrt` or the shorthand `breakingbadboy/OpenWrt`.
+- Kernel Download Repository: You can enter the full URL `https://github.com/ophub/kernel` or the shorthand `ophub/kernel`.

-- Custom Kernel Download Tags: Allows you to specify which tag to download kernel files from in the kernel repository's Releases, such as [kernel_stable](https://github.com/breakingbadboy/OpenWrt/releases/tag/kernel_stable), [kernel_rk3588](https://github.com/breakingbadboy/OpenWrt/releases/tag/kernel_rk3588), and [kernel_rk35xx](https://github.com/breakingbadboy/OpenWrt/releases/tag/kernel_rk35xx), etc. When specified, the plugin will download exclusively from the designated tag; if left empty, the plugin will automatically select the most suitable tag based on the current OpenWrt system configuration.
+- Kernel Download Tags: Allows you to specify which tag to download kernel files from in the kernel repository's Releases, such as [kernel_flippy](https://github.com/ophub/kernel/releases/tag/kernel_flippy), [kernel_stable](https://github.com/ophub/kernel/releases/tag/kernel_stable), [kernel_rk3588](https://github.com/ophub/kernel/releases/tag/kernel_rk3588), and [kernel_rk35xx](https://github.com/ophub/kernel/releases/tag/kernel_rk35xx), etc. When specified, the plugin will download exclusively from the designated tag; if left empty, the plugin will automatically select the most suitable tag based on the current OpenWrt system configuration.

 ### Version branch selection is one option